RchalYang/torchrl/README.md

-# Pytorch-Off-Policy-Agent
+# TorchRL

-Pytorch Implementation for Off Policy RL Methods
+Pytorch Implementation for RL Methods

 Environments with continuous & discrete action space are supported.